-Bassett’s Short-Stay Rehabilitation Program offers comprehensive short-term in-patient care for patients who do not require hospitalization at the acute level of care but are not yet ready to recover from an injury or illness at home.
-Patients and families often turn to this program immediately following a brief hospital stay or in place of full-scale hospitalization for a major health problem that has worsened.
+Bassett Healthcare Network offers a variety of short-stay rehabilitation programs in various locations, featuring comprehensive short-term inpatient care for patients who do not require hospitalization at the acute level of care but are not yet ready to recover from an injury or illness at home.
+Patients and families often turn to these programs immediately following a brief hospital stay or in place of full-scale hospitalization for a major health problem that has worsened.

 Our professional staff encourages continuing recovery and assists patients with returning to a more independent level of functioning.
 We work one-on-one with patients to provide a comprehensive program of rehabilitation.

 Patients in our Short-Stay Rehabilitation Program also benefit from the comprehensive resources of our full-service hospital, including on-site radiology and laboratory service, plus access to physician specialists for medically necessary consults related to their specific treatment plan.
 Physical therapy, speech therapy, and occupational therapy are available five days a week.

 Restorative/Rehabilitative Swing Bed Programs at Cobleskill Regional Hospital, O’Connor Hospital, and Little Falls Hospital

 Bassett Healthcare Network offers a range of services to help you gain back your independence and strength one step at a time.
 After entering the initial recovery period following surgery, our rehabilitation staff and social workers will provide you with everything you need – whether it's physical therapy, meal planning, or even a new hairdo – to help you start to feel like yourself again.
 We call it our "swing bed" program; you'll call it a great way to get back on your feet.